Bill Stone (nephrologist): Early life and education

 William J. Stone was born on 1 August 1936 in Washington D. C., to William Spencer Stone, an army physician and later dean of University of Maryland Medical School, and his wife Louise Rankin Stone.
 After graduating from Princeton University in 1957, he gained his medical degree from the Johns Hopkins School of Medicine, and then worked at Vanderbilt University where he completed his medical residency before serving there as chief resident.
-Subsequently he gained a nephrology fellowship at Cornell University.
+Subsequently, he gained a nephrology fellowship at Cornell University.

 Career

-He served as Major in the U.S. Army and Medical Officer at the 3rd Field Hospital in Saigon from 1968-1969, during the Vietnam War.
+He served as Major in the U.S. Army and Medical Officer at the 3rd Field Hospital in Saigon from 1968 to 1969, during the Vietnam War.
 After the war he was appointed assistant professor of medicine at Vanderbilt.
 In 1972, he became chief of Nephrology.

 Stone was head of the kidney department at the Nashville Veterans Affairs Medical Center, part of the Tennessee Valley Healthcare System, for over 45 years.
 There, in the 1970s, he began the first dialysis treatments that could be performed both in a healthcare setting and at home.
 During this time, with infectious disease specialist Charles S. Bryan, he worked out how to administer safe doses of penicillin to people with kidney failure, who otherwise might develop toxic levels of penicillin in their blood.